 Solid Waste Generation Associated with Plastic Carryout Bags.
 Various studies have estimated solid waste rates related to the different types of carryout bags plastic, recyclable paper or reusable carryout bags) to determine a per bag solid waste rate.
-Assuming that 11.1% of single-use plastic carryout bags are recycled in the United States and 49.5% of recyclable paper carryout bags are recycled (US EPA, 2013) and using the Ecobilan data, it was estimated that plastic carryout bags would generate 0.0066 kilograms (kg) of solid waste per bag, while recyclable paper carryout bags are assumed to be the heaviest type of reusable carryout bags.
+Assuming that 11.1% of single-use plastic carryout bags are recycled in the United States and 49.5% of recyclable paper carryout bags are recycled (US EPA, 2013) and using the Ecobilan data, it was estimated that plastic carryout bags would generate 0.0066 kilograms (kg) of solid waste per bag, while recyclable paper carryout bags would generate 0.0140 kg of waste per bag.
+In terms of reusable carryout bags, cotton bags are assumed to be the heaviest type of reusable carryout bags.
 Based on data from the US EPA (2013) reusable cotton carryout bags would generate 0.2 kg of waste per bag.
 Similarly, using the Boustead data and assuming the US EPA recycling rates discussed above (US EPA, 2013), it was estimated that plastic carryout bags would produce 0.0042 kg of waste per bag, while recyclable paper carryout bags would generate 0.0171 kg of waste per bag.
 The Boustead data does not estimate the solid waste from reusable carryout bags.
 Tables 4.5-6 and 4.5-7 estimate the amount of solid waste associated with plastic carryout bags currently used in the Study Area based on the Ecobilan and Boustead studies.